Wackelzahn/RPI_VenusOS_Carrier/README.md

 	MCP3208.dtbo

 4)  Remove the SD card and stick it into the RPI.
 Power-up.
 5) Connect via VictronConnect (Bluetooth) and assign IP Address or leave on Auto if you know how to reach your RPI
+   Example:
    |Descr|Addr|
    |----|-----|
    |IP |192.168.1.3|